Electronic and structural properties of RbCeX$_2$ (X$_2$: O$_2$, S$_2$, SeS, Se$_2$, TeSe, Te$_2$): Conclusion

 An investigation into the evolution of the structural and magnetic properties across the RbCeX$_2$ series of delafossite compounds was presented.
-Along with the demonstration of full solid-solutions between RbCeS$_2$-RbCeSe$_2$-RbCeTe$_2$, the discovery of a new oxide, RbCeO$_2$ was reported.
-Magnetic properties measurements demonstrate that the heavy chalcogenide compounds and their alloys all exhibit features consistent with a buildup of magnetic fluctuations followed by the onset of low-temperature order.
-RbCeO$_2$, however, possesses a enhanced antiferromagnetic exchange field and does not exhibit any long-range magnetic ordering down to 60\,mK, suggesting a quantum disordered ground state.
+Along with the demonstration of full solid-solutions between RbCeS$_2$--RbCeSe$_2$--RbCeTe$_2$, the discovery of a new oxide, RbCeO$_2$ was reported.
+Magnetic properties measurements demonstrate that the heavy chalcogenide compounds and their alloys all exhibit features consistent with a buildup of magnetic fluctuations followed by the onset of low-temperature order or short-range correlations.
+RbCeO$_2$, however, possesses an enhanced antiferromagnetic exchange field and does not exhibit signatures of magnetic ordering down to 60\,mK, suggesting a highly dynamic and disordered ground state.

 Inelastic neutron spectra combined with quantum chemical computations and model-Hamiltonian simulations across the RbCeX$_2$ series further determine the CEF level schemes and ground state wave functions.
-Consistent with prior work, an additional, long-lifetime mode appears in the CEF spectra of all RbCeX$_2$ compounds -- demonstrating that this mode is \textit{endemic} to the RbCeX$_2$ series and motivates further research into its origin.
+Consistent with prior work, an additional mode appears in the CEF spectra of all RbCeX$_2$ compounds -- demonstrating that this mode is \textit{endemic} to the RbCeX$_2$ series and motivates further research into its origin.
 These results highlight the importance of the anion component in ground state formation in the broader rare-earth delafossite series and further encourage study of rare-earth delafossite compounds as tunable platforms for the exploration of quantum disordered magnetic ground states.